Taking Charge of Anger

 - run around the outside of the house five times as fast as you can

-- sing along with the stereo
+- sing along with music

 - pull weeds in the garden